The St. Petersburg paradox is a paradox discovered by James Bernoulli in the field of game theory. Consider a game in which

 If you did the exercise above, you may have noticed that the average amount won increases logarithmically with the number of times played.
 This amount appears to be about 3 + log2p, where p is the number of plays.
 The limit of a logarithmic function as it approaches infinity is infinite, but it approaches infinity much more slowly than other functions.
 So, to obtain an average win of, say, $25, based on the above, you'd have to play 222 times (over four million!).
 That's a lot of times, and you're still not really making that much, on the average, per play.

-This leads to another consideration that also appeared in the previous probability problem.
-In that problem, a strategy for winning games of chance, which worked perfectly in theory, failed when real-world limitations were applied to it.
-The same is true here.
+This "long wait" is one of the ways of resolving this paradox.
+If you wait "long enough," any losses incurred will eventually be recovered through a long streak of tails.
+However, for even a constant bet of $12.50, the expected time that it will take to recover the money is very long.
 To play over four million times at one play per minute, you would need almost eight years.
 The human lifespan just isn't long enough to ever be able to obtain long streaks of heads that are needed for the big payoffs.
 You could flip coins for the rest of your life and never get, for example, 30 heads in a row.
-Bonus problem: If you flipped coins at the rate of 1 per second without stopping, how long would it take to get 30 heads in a row, on average?
+Bonus question: If you flipped coins at the rate of 1 per second without stopping, how long would it take to get 30 heads in a row, on average?

 This leads to another consideration.
 While, in theory, this game is very profitable, it fails to be when real-world limitations are applied to it.
 If you're playing at a stake of $12.50 per toss, you might have to spend $100,000,000 and (as already mentioned) wait eight years before you start to break even.
 Before that point, most people will have lost all of their capital and will have to quit before getting that lucky break.
 Furthermore, in real life, the person running the game won't have an infinite amount of money to pay out.
 Assuming that he's only able to pay a prize of, say, $1 million, the expectation for the game drops from infinity to about $10.